-The sample preparation laboratories of PCIGR are located on the 3rd floor of the EOS Main building, just below the roof.
+The sample preparation laboratories of PCIGR are located on the top floor of the EOS Main building.
 The three labs are completely independent in terms of air supply.
-They are accessed by a vestibule.
-The entire air-handling system is HEPA-filtered (total of 42 HEPA-filters), with two levels of pre-filtration.
+The labs are accessed by a vestibule.
+The entire air-handling system is filtered by 42 HEPA filters, with two levels of pre-filtration.
 The labs were designed to achieve Class 1000 — all the measurements are close to Class 100.
 Each lab is equipped with two or three Class 100 laminar flow hoods.
-In each lab, one hood is an exhaust hood and the tracer lab is also equipped with a perchloric hood.
+In each lab, one hood is an exhaust hood; the tracer lab is also equipped with a perchloric hood.

 Access to the labs is strictly limited to the users and requires complete gowning.
-Sample preparation, dish-washing, and bomb dissolution are carried out in the prep room, before taking only the cleanest necessary items into the chem labs.
-Two systems of high-capacity Elix/MilliQ water filtration are installed to provide ultra-clean water and all of the acids are either quartz-distilled or sub-boiled according to the needs.
-Our blank levels are accordingly excellent, in the 10–100 pg range for all the elements that we are dealing with.
+Sample preparation, dish-washing, and bomb dissolution are carried out in the prep room before taking only the cleanest necessary items into the clean labs.
+Two systems of high-capacity Elix/MilliQ water filtration provide ultra-clean water, and all of the acids are either quartz-distilled or sub-boiled as needed.
+Our blank levels are excellent, in the 10–100 pg range for all the elements that we are dealing with.
 We carry out a bi-weekly monitoring of the cleanliness of all the reagents and the air quality of the labs.